boulajp/CirclePatterns/README.md

 ## Let's make cool pictures!

-Its just what its name implies; a generator of spirographs.
+CirclePatterns is a generator of spirographic art.
 I wrote this during the summer of 2014 after watching a gif of something similar.
 Developed with .NET in Visual Studio